Fever dream: Nature

 An adult's fever dreams may include dream content they have not experienced since childhood, occasionally traumatic or violent in nature.
 A common reoccurring theme in fever dreams is the presence of death, either of the experiencing dreamer or friend or family member.
 Another common experience is temperature awareness, specifically high temperatures, leading some researchers to consider a link between physical states or experiences and subconscious experiences.
 Additionally, research has indicated that subjects experiencing fever or febrile illness are significantly more likely to report negative dream experiences than positive.

 Psychoanalysis

-There has been little research devoted to the psychoanalysis or interpretation of fever dreams, likely due to the limitations of recalling dreams during such specific episodes such as fever, as well as the wider practice falling out of favor in the psychological community.
-Despite this author and psychiatrist Kauko Vauhkonen posits that in some cases fever dreams can provide insight to the "initial psychic awakening" of the individual and be used to unpack or relive subconscious trauma developed in early childhood.
+There has been little research devoted to the psychoanalysis or interpretation of fever dreams, likely due to the limitations of recalling dreams during such specific episodes such as fever, as well as the wider practice falling out of favour in the psychological community.
+Despite this, author and psychiatrist Kauko Vauhkonen posits that in some cases fever dreams can provide insight to the "initial psychic awakening" of the individual and be used to unpack or relive subconscious trauma developed in early childhood.